 How to connect to Zoom:

-With COVID-19, many of our meetings have been moved online and use the virtual platform Zoom.
+With COVID-19, we have moved to hybrid meetings and use the virtual platform Zoom.
 Joining a meeting with Zoom is very simple – just press the link that is sent to you via email.

 While you do not need to download Zoom for your computer, we encourage you to do so for a smoother experience.
 Download it here: Download Center – Zoom